dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 The screenshot below illustrates the Flutter app sending a sample image to the inference server and getting a response on the number of detected microalgae cells on the image.
 {{< figure src="microsense.gif" width=500 >}}

+I've also published the app on Google Playstore if you'd like to try them out.
+[Here](https://play.google.com/store/apps/details?id=com.micro.sense) is the link to the app.

 ### 💡 Up Next
 Scaling up.
 Hosting on AWS Lambda.